nus-cs2103-AY2122S2/ip/docs/README.md

 # Conan
-**_Conan_** is a task manager, who can help you manage your day easily :v:.
+**_Conan_** is a task manager, who can help you manage your day easily.
-> "The key is not spending time, but investing it." - Stephen R. Covey [(Source)](https://www.inc.com/dan-scalco/22-time-management-quotes-to-inspire-you-to-achieve-your-goals.html) </br>
+> "The key is not spending time, but investing it." - Stephen R. Covey [(Source)](https://www.inc.com/dan-scalco/22-time-management-quotes-to-inspire-you-to-achieve-your-goals.html)

 Conan draws inspiration from [Project Duke](https://nus-cs2103-ay2122s2.github.io/website/se-book-adapted/projectDuke/index.html), that was designed to help learn Software Engineering Techniques.

 ## Quick Links
 + [Quick Start](README.md#Quick-Start)